 Illustration is hot right now, but that doesn't mean finding success is easy.
-At Offset Dublin, The AOI gathered together top illustrators – London-based Irish artist Claudine O'Sullivan, Karan Singh, who has worked everywhere from Tokyo to Sydney and is now based in Amsterdam, and Scott Bakal from Massachusetts – to discuss how they made it in this competitive industry.
+Knowing how to draw (opens in new tab) and having the right digital art software (opens in new tab) isn't enough.
+Here, London-based Irish artist Claudine O'Sullivan (who has since moved to Scotland), Karan Singh, who has worked everywhere from Tokyo to Sydney and is now based in Amsterdam, and Scott Bakal from Massachusetts discuss how they made it in this competitive industry.

-The good news is there are some simple dos and dont's to set you on the right track.
+The good news is there are some simple dos and don'ts to set you on the right track and get you the portfolio and the clients you're after.
 Read on to find out their advice for breaking into illustration.

 01. Do some personal projects